 Sighing, she rubbed the back of her neck.
 “Well, I’ve heard some stories of dolls being possessed, since they are empty to begin with.
 There have been cases all over the world about dolls moving on their own.
-There’s the Isla de las Muñecas in Mexico, an island covered in dolls of where a little girl is said to have drowned through strange circumstances.
-An elderly man who was the island’s caretaker found a doll and had believed it to belong to the girl, he then hung it in a tree hoping it to appease her spirit.
-But it seemed to have the opposite affect, and something in him changed.
-He began placing more and more dolls on the island as if he were possessed by something.
-When he died, people who visited would leave dolls of their own though some claim that many just appear on their own.
+There’s the Isla de las Muñecas in Mexico.
+An island covered in dolls of where a little girl is said to have drowned through strange circumstances.
+An elderly man who was the island’s caretaker found a doll and had believed it to belong to the girl, he then hung it up in a tree hoping it to appease her spirit.
+But it seemed to have the opposite affect.
+He placed more and more dolls on the island as if he were possessed.
+When he died, people who visited would leave dolls of their own.
+Though some claim that many just appeared.
 The place is a bit of a tourist attraction.”

 “I take it you’ve been there?”
 Sato asked in which Taryn responded flatly.

 “No, but as for the story you spoke of, a woman whose body was turned into a doll and then became possessed.
 I’m not sure if you could still call that person empty.
-Some say when a person dies their soul leaves their body so…” She shook her head.
+I know someone who would say that when a person dies their soul leaves their body so…” She shook her head.
 “No, never mind.
 Forget I said anything I’m probably just making it worse by talking about it.”

 “It’s fine,” Taryn said.
 “It’s just a story after all.”
 She then turned her attention to Stephanie.
 “So, where are we staying?
 I think you’ve kept us in the dark long enough.”

 “Oh, right.
 Well actually, it’s not much of a surprise now, but you guys can already see where we will be staying.”
 She then pointed in the direction of the mansion.